Gdesi-org/SEG2900-20/README.md

 to provide the user with a list of all the different places any product can be found online, from cars to laptops and more.
 With the added convenience of being able to compare in-store and online prices as well as by location, it makes online shopping incredibly easy.

+Since our startup is a search engine, our product page is an example of a search on gdesi

 Members:  Luka David,                0300134324,
           Jean-Sébastien Demers,     0300115743,
           Ilyas Hassan,              0300119831,